 Use rapeseed oil or fat made from rapeseed oil in cooking.
-Rapeseed oil has a good balance between saturated and unsaturated fats and contains the two essential fatty acids, omega-3 and omega-6.
+Rapeseed oil has a good balance between saturated and unsaturated fats and contains the two essential fatty acids, omega-3, and omega-6.
 Hot-pressed rapeseed oil is neutral in taste and can withstand heating well.
 Cold-pressed rapeseed oil has a clearer taste and is good for dressings.

 Vary with olive oil from time to time, for example when you are looking for that special olive oil taste.
 Although olive oil does not contain omega-3, it does provide antioxidants and is a generally healthy oil.

 Serve fish 2-3 times a week, to your baby as well.
 Both oily and lean fish is good.
-Fish not only contributes fat but also other important nutrients such as iodine, selenium and vitamin D.
+Fish not only contributes fat but also other important nutrients such as iodine, selenium, and vitamin D.

-You can also give nuts and seeds to your baby – they contain good fats, protein, fibre and many other important nutrients.
+You can also give nuts and seeds to your baby – they contain good fats, protein, fiber, and many other important nutrients.
 The important thing is not to give whole nuts and seeds, but rather chopped finely or mixed so your baby doesn't choke.

 Avocado also contains nutritious fats.
 The perfect snack for small mouths.